 (A) “Independent Amount” means with respect to a party, the amount specified as such for that party in each Confirmation, or if no amount is specified, zero.

-(B) “Threshold” means with respect to Party A, U.S. $15,000,000 and with respect to Party B, U.S. $15,000,000; provided, however, that the Threshold for a party shall be zero upon the occurrence and during the continuance of a Material Adverse Change or an Event of Default or Potential Event of Default with respect to such party.(C) “Minimum Transfer Amount” means with respect to Party A: U.S. $0.
+“Threshold” means with respect to Party A, U.S. $15,000,000 and with respect to Party B, U.S. $40,000,000; provided, however, that the Threshold for a party shall be zero upon the occurrence and during the continuance of a Material Adverse Change or an Event of Default or Potential Event of Default with respect to such party.

+No. I cannot agree to raise the counterparty’s threshold.
+Financial statements for the Counterparty do not substantiate giving the counterparty $40MM.

+(C) “Minimum Transfer Amount” means with respect to Party A: U.S. $500,000.

-“Minimum Transfer Amount” means with respect to Party B: U.S. $0.
+“Minimum Transfer Amount” means with respect to Party B: U.S. $500,000.

+Let’s try to settle on $100,000.

 (D) Rounding.
 The Delivery Amount will be rounded up to the nearest integral multiple of U.S. $250,000 and the Return Amount will be rounded down to the nearest integral multiple of U.S. $250,000.